cysouw/diathesis/text/c05_case.md

 ### [ ND | –D ] Nominative drop+dative {#sec:case-nominativ-drop-dative}

-Very exceptionally a verb with a nominative and a dative allows for the nominative to be dropped and replaced by a valency-simulating pronoun *es*, like with *gefallen* 'to appeal' [@next a,b].
+In a few exceptional examples a verb with a nominative and a dative allows for the nominative to be dropped and replaced by a valency-simulating pronoun *es*, like with *gefallen* 'to appeal' [@next a,b].

 ::: ex
 a.
 Das Buch gefällt mir.